erichilarysmithsr/Mordor/onering/syncer.md

 ### View structure:
 The default View is extended to include the following:

+`model`

+This is a reference to the Views model object; Models are never independent; they are always exposed by a view.

+`collection`

+Similar to Model

 `parent`

 This is a reference to the parent View function.